pearcej/cpp4python/_sources/Data_Types_and_Operators/GettingStartedwithData.rst

 In both Python and C++, variables are stored in memory locations which are dependent upon the run itself.
-If you run the above code in either C++ or Python, you will see the location change.
-The memory location you see when printing the address in C++ may look strange because it is a base 16 (hexadecimal) code like 0x7ffd93f25244, while the Python ``id`` may look less like an address depending upon your version of Python.
+If you repeatedly run the above code in either C++ or Python, you may see the location change.

-In Python, it is impossible to store a variable directly.
+As suggested above, in Python, it is impossible to store a variable directly.
 Instead, we must use a variable name and a reference to the data object.
-(Hence the arrow.)
+(Hence the arrow in the image.)
-In C++, variables store values much more directly, which is faster to reference.
+In C++, variables store values directly, which is faster to reference.

+References are slower, but they are sometimes useful.
-If we want to create a analogous reference to a memory location in C++, we must use a special syntax called a **pointer**.
+If in C++, we want to create a analogous reference to a memory location in C++, we must use a special syntax called a **pointer**.

 Pointer Syntax